 Orange essential oil has a sweet, fruity smell that induces peace and freshness in the surroundings.
-It is mainly extracted from its peel.
+It is mainly extracted from its peel but can also be extracted from the leaves and twigs (called neroli or orange blossom).
 Orange essential oil is useful for many organs in your body – including the skin, hair, brain, heart, and stomach.
 This oil has some unique uses that will surprise you.
 Want to know more?
 Read on!

 Table Of Contents

 - What Is Orange Essential Oil?

 - 6 Benefits And Uses of Sweet Orange Essential Oil

 - What Is The Phytochemical Composition Of Orange Essential Oil?

 - DIY: How To Make Orange Essential Oil At Home

 The oil extracted from the peel and wastes (sometimes leaves) of orange (Citrus sinensis) is known as orange essential oil (sweet orange essential oil, to be precise).